wd40wd40wd40/search-engine/README.md

 ## How to Run

 1. Clone repo
-2. Run `pip install -r requirements.txt` to install needed packages (Note: It is highly recommended to do this in a virtual environment)
+2. `cd` into the `backend` folder and run `pip install -r requirements.txt` to install needed python packages (Note: It is highly recommended to do this in a virtual environment)
-3. IP
+3. Run `python -m uvicorn api:app --reload`
+4. In a new terminal, `cd` into the `nova` folder and run `npm install` to install needed node packages
+5. Run `npm run dev`